-Many parents are under pressure to become a Parent Guarantor.
+Many parents are under pressure to become Parent Guarantors.
 It’s tough to enter the Australian property market thanks to housing affordability being at record lows.

 The Bank of Mum & Dad.